 No, in order to graduate ALL degree requirements for all majors and minors must be completed at the same time.

 Can I graduate if I have an incomplete (INC/PEN) grade in the semester that I apply and/or expect to graduate?

 Students cannot graduate with an incomplete (INC/PEN) grade on his/her record.
 The graduation term would be postponed to the following term if the final grade is not received prior to the conferral date.
 If a change of final grade form is not received by the deadline on the Academic Calendar then the grade will be changed to an FIN, which will affect the cumulative GPA and may negatively impact eligibility for graduation.
-No retroactive conferral date due to grade changes.
+Student cannot be assigned a retroactive conferral date.

 Can I graduate without the posting of my e-Permit course?

-No. All transcript(s) must be received for any course(s) taken on e-Permit regardless of whether or not the course(s) is a degree requirement.
+No. All grades must be received for any course(s) taken on ePermit whether or not the course(s) is a degree requirement.

 Can I receive a grade change after graduation?

 No. Once a student has been granted a degree, grade changes for courses taken in semesters prior to receiving the degree are not permitted.
 If any student expects to receive a grade change, please notify the Graduation Unit in the Office of the Registrar immediately.

 No. Once a student has been conferred a degree, their undergraduate degree GPA will be frozen.
 Any additional classes taken after the conferral date will be applied towards the student's new degree GPA.